Table of contents

 If you think joint last-to-die life insurance is right for you, then you’ll want to know how much it costs.

-While joint first-to-die life insurance uses term life insurance, joint last-to-die uses permanent life insurance.
+While joint first-to-die life insurance uses term life insurance, second-to-die life insurance uses permanent life insurance.

 In the table below, we have displayed the lowest cost from all the life insurance companies.
 Universal life insurance is a form of permanent life insurance with a guaranteed level premium until age 100.
 Premiums to first death means the surviving spouse does not have to continue paying premiums.
 There is no cash value if you only pay the minimum amount.